-- 8.1 There are no direct financial implications arising from this report; however, councillors will be advised as to any financial implications should a change of policy direction be determined. - 8.2 The cost of installing a ticket machine (see options 3 (c), and (d) below) is approximately £5,000.
+- 8.1 There are no direct financial implications arising from this report; however, councillors will be advised as to any financial implications should a change of policy direction be determined. - 8.2 The cost of installing a ticket machine (see Option D (iii) and (iv) below) is approximately £5,000.